 The adage, ‘One man’s meat is another’s venom’, happens to be commonplace in our society.
 However, rarely do designers and brand ambassadors consider this since they end up making the mistake of generally using statistics and general studies without putting it into practical test and application first.

 For instance, you might find yourself attracted to orange as the new blue for you.
 You might even decide to apply this to your marketing strategy for your online men’s cloth line.
 Your marketing director may warn you over and again using statistics on how men are appalled by the orange color.
 Nevertheless, you might end up going for other colors for marketing your brand which may be against your inner will.

-Therefore, when all is said and done, be original and choose something that appeals to your senses, emotions and will have a direct impact on your consumers.
-Remember to clearly outline your goals and ambitions, conduct a competitor analysis on the colors for marketing they use as you aim to maintain your original intent.
+When all is said and done, be original and choose something that appeals to your senses, emotions and will have a direct impact on your consumers.
+Clearly outline your goals and ambitions, conduct a competitor analysis on the colors for marketing they use as you aim to maintain your original intent.
 Don’t just go with the norm – from the norm!
 Don’t think the designer will make all the right choices alone and don’t be tempted to use all colors at your disposal.

-Enough said, what are the best colors for marketing and advertising?
+Enough said, what the best colors for advertising and marketing are.
 Will they work for you as best as you expect them to?
 What more do you need to consider when deciding on colors in marketing and advertising?

 Since you not only aim to make a success of your website, generate leads and even become a force in the industry, it is imperative to consider the following four basic principles that will aid you in colors and marketing psychology: